MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

  * this module switches to the new alternative by default, so the Cloudera original configuration can be kept intact
 * Services:
  * only requested Hadoop services are setup and started
- * HDFS: namenode, journalnode, datanode, zkfc
+ * HDFS: namenode, journalnode, datanode, zkfc, nfs
  * YARN: resourcemanager, nodemanager
  * MAPRED: historyserver
-* Data Files: Hadoop is using metadata and data in */var/lib/hadoop-\** (or */var/lib/hadoop\*/cache*), for most of it the custom location can be setup (and it is recommended to use different HardDrives), see [http://wiki.apache.org/hadoop/DiskSetup](http://wiki.apache.org/hadoop/DiskSetup).
+* Data Files: Hadoop is using metadata and data in */var/lib/hadoop-\** (or */var/lib/hadoop\*/cache*), for most of it the custom location can be setup (and it is recommended to use different hard drives), see [http://wiki.apache.org/hadoop/DiskSetup](http://wiki.apache.org/hadoop/DiskSetup).
 * Helper Files:
  * */var/lib/hadoop-hdfs/.puppet-hdfs-\**
 * Secret Files (keytabs, certificates): some files are copied to home directories of service users: ~hdfs/, ~yarn/, ~mapred/